Futures studies: General applicability and use of foresight products

-Several corporations and government agencies utilize foresight products to both better understand potential risks and prepare for potential opportunities as an anticipatory approach.
+Several corporations and government agencies use foresight products to both better understand potential risks and prepare for potential opportunities as an anticipatory approach.
 Several government agencies publish material for internal stakeholders as well as make that material available to broader public.
 Examples of this include the US Congressional Budget Office long term budget projections, the National Intelligence Center, and the United Kingdom Government Office for Science.
 Much of this material is used by policy makers to inform policy decisions and government agencies to develop long-term plan.
-Several corporations, particularly those with long product development lifecycles, utilize foresight and future studies products and practitioners in the development of their business strategies.
+Several corporations, particularly those with long product development lifecycles, use foresight and future studies products and practitioners in the development of their business strategies.
 The Shell Corporation is one such entity.
 Foresight professionals and their tools are increasingly being used in both the private and public areas to help leaders deal with an increasingly complex and interconnected world.

 Imperial cycles and world order

 Imperial cycles represent an "expanding pulsation" of "mathematically describable" macro-historic trend.

-Chinese philosopher K'ang Yu-wei and French demographer Georges Vacher de Lapouge stressed in the late 19th century that the trend cannot proceed indefinitely on the finite surface of the globe.
+Chinese philosopher Kang Youwei and French demographer Georges Vacher de Lapouge stressed in the late 19th century that the trend cannot proceed indefinitely on the finite surface of the globe.
 The trend is bound to culminate in a world empire.
-K'ang Yu-wei predicted that the matter will be decided in a contest between Washington and Berlin; Vacher de Lapouge foresaw this contest as being between the United States and Russia and wagered the odds were in the United States' favour.
+Kang Youwei predicted that the matter will be decided in a contest between Washington and Berlin; Vacher de Lapouge foresaw this contest as being between the United States and Russia and wagered the odds were in the United States' favour.
 Both published their futures studies before H. G. Wells introduced the science of future in his Anticipations (1901).

 Four later anthropologists—Hornell Hart, Raoul Naroll, Louis Morano, and Robert Carneiro—researched the expanding imperial cycles.
 They reached the same conclusion that a world empire is not only pre-determined but close at hand and attempted to estimate the time of its appearance.